Why Industrial Space for Rent Is the Hottest CRE Sector in 2022

 Industrial real estate comes in various forms.
 Examples of industrial activities include:

-- Production, manufacturing, and assembly: Spaces that create goods for consumers and businesses.
+- Production, manufacturing, and assembly: Industrial spaces that create goods for consumers and businesses.
 Retail products, food manufacturing, and pharmaceutical healthcare are all examples of different types of production facilities.

-- Heavy manufacturing: Spaces that require heavy chemicals, machinery, and power generators.
+- Heavy manufacturing: Industrial space that requires heavy chemicals, machinery, and power generators.
 Heavy manufacturing is often highly regulated for factories that assemble vehicles or refine oil or gas.

 - Bulk warehousing: Warehouse rental space that stores goods in large quantities, most commonly as middleman storage between retailers and distributors.
 These spaces have large footprints and can span anywhere from 50,000 to 1,000,000+ square feet.

-- Fulfillment, distribution, and storage: Spaces that support the operations of e-commerce or brick-and-mortar businesses.
+- Fulfillment, distribution, and storage: Industrial spaces that support the operations of e-commerce or brick-and-mortar businesses.
 These buildings are a critical center for managing the distribution and logistical flow of products.
 Amazon is the iconic frontrunner when it comes to the future of modern distribution and smart warehouses.

 - Research: Also coined in the industry as “flex,” flex space is utilized for research and development to design new products.
 They include showrooms, laboratories, and office space.
 Startups and new ventures often use flex industrial space for rent.